 Where you can start learning: Luckily, there are great communities out there like Toastmasters that organize local meetups all around the world.
 You’ll find amazing public speakers that are looking to get to the next level to beginners that are just getting started.
 Check out Toastmasters’ website here.

 As the third most spoken language in the world, the ability to speak Spanish will allow you to reach over 500M people around the world.
 No matter where you live, knowing how to speak Spanish is becoming increasingly more important, with the Hispanic population and economy spreading quickly worldwide.
 If you’re living in the US, this is even more important, with over 30% of the population being Hispanic.

 Spanish is also on this list, because it’s one of the easiest languages to learn.
 Sure, Mandarin is an important language to learn, but it’s an incredibly difficult one to learn.
 If we were to measure the level of importance and the time to learn for all the languages available, Spanish would make it to the top of the list.

 One of the biggest reasons why people never reach fluency in any foreign language is: using the wrong method, and lack of time.
-In this free course on how to learn a new language in 90 days, there’s proven research which points out how humans best learn.

 It turns out that humans retain only 5% of what we learn from lectures, 20% of what we learn from apps (visual cues), and 90% of what we learn from immediate immersion.
 Yet, how do 90% of learn a new foreign language?
 Language schools (lectures), books, Duolingo (apps), etc that don’t provide the real-life immersion required for our brains to learn faster.